 The Spanish architecture is characterized by sharp contrasts between light and dark sides, alternating between austerity and lavish decorations and thick walls with small windows to keep the sunlight and heat out.
 The styles vary from region to region and represent Spain as a union.
 The Moorish (North African) predominance established a central patio surrounded by the arcaded center.
 The oldest works of architecture in Spain date back to the megalythicale culture years, particularly 3000 BC.

-Many Romanesque monuments (8th – 13th century) have been well-preserved, among which the most important are the great Segovia aquaeduct and Amphitheater of Merida.
+Many Romanesque monuments (8th – 13th century) have been well-preserved, among which the most important is the great Segovia aqueduct and Amphitheater of Merida.
 Romanesque churches were built mainly in Catalonia and along the pilgrim route to Santiago.
-Some of the characteristics of Romanesque architecture are round arches, thick walls and shortage of windows.
+Some of the characteristics of Romanesque architecture are round arches, thick walls, and a shortage of windows.

 Around 1500, Spain was under the influence of the Renaissance (16th century), a new architectural style.
 Italian craftsmen and Spanish artists reigned in Italy and took inspiration from the development of this new style.
 The renaissance maintains the architecture of ancient Rome, which is characterized by symmetry and the use of the round arch, Doric, Corinthian and Ionic columns.
 Early Spanish Renaissance architecture is called “plateresque”, because it is characterized by detailed works of a silversmith.
 One of the most representative monuments of plateresque is the University of Salamanca.

 At the time of Modernism (late 19th century and until now), Spain played a highly outstanding role again.
 The most representative modernism work is the Cathedral of Sagrada Familia of Antonio Gaudi in Barcelona.
-Until today Barcelona is still a center of modern and even futuristic architecture.
+Until today Barcelona is still a center of modern and even futuristic architecture in Spain.